-Feds remove about 750 square miles from Alaska lease sale
+Feds remove about 750 square miles from Alaska oil- and gas-lease sale

 The U.S. Congress in 2017 approved the development of oil and gas in the refuge’s coastal plain after many years of pushback by conservation groups and Alaska Native tribes.

-The bill directed the federal land management agency to host two oil and gas lease sales and offer at least 625 square miles (1,619 square kilometers) of land for bid by 2024.
+The bill directed the federal land-management agency to host two oil- and gas- lease sales and offer at least 625 square miles of land for bid by 2024.

-Conservation and indigenous groups have sued to try to stop the Jan.
+Conservation and Indigenous groups have sued to try to stop the Jan.
 6 sale.

-President-elect Joe Biden and his nominee for Interior secretary, Democratic Rep. Debra Haaland, have both expressed their opposition toward oil development in the refuge.
+President-elect Joe Biden and his nominee for Interior secretary, Democratic Rep. Debra Haaland, have both expressed their opposition to oil development in the refuge.